subhalg/subhalg/README.md

 ### Hi there 👋
+My name is Subha
+I am a passionate software Tester
 <!--
 **subhalg/subhalg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.